 What does an Exercise Physiologist do?

 Exercise Physiologists analyze a patient's fitness, helping them improve and maintain a certain level of health.
 This includes patients in rehabilitation for heart disease and other chronic problems as well as athletes looking to optimize their performance.
-Exercise physiologists administer stress tests to evaluate a patient's cardiovascular function and metabolism.
+There are many different types of health testing that an exercise physiologist can administer to evaluate a person's current health status.
+This may include exercise stress testing with or without maximal oxygen uptake/VO2 max, body composition, flexibility tests, power/strength tests and sub maximal aerobic tests.
 From there they can develop and prescribe exercise plans focusing on fitness, strength, endurance, and flexibility.

 Types of Work Environments